 Having worked with Grammy Award producer Luke Laird for a collection of songs to be released soon, Kassi has created a set that is brutally honest, convicting, breath stopping, heart-wrenching soulful grit which will surely shake the ground on which country music stands on.
 These songs present the magnetic, genre-bending motorcycle joyride that is Kassi Ashton.
 It’s apparent that whoever Kassi is, and whatever she does, she completely owns it with confidence and isn’t waiting around for anyone else to make it happen for her.
-Recently signed with UMG Nashville/Interscope Records in 2017, she may not be a household name yet, but it won’t be long until the voice and stories of this edgy, sassy, and soulful Midwestern newcomer will be echoing through everyone’s speakers, starting this summer by opening up several dates for Maren Morris on her iconic GIRL: THE WORLD TOUR.
+Recently signed with UMG Nashville/Interscope Records, she may not be a household name yet, but it won’t be long until the voice and stories of this edgy, sassy, and soulful Midwestern newcomer will be echoing through everyone’s speakers, starting this summer by opening up several dates for Maren Morris on her iconic GIRL: THE WORLD TOUR.

 Alec Bailey began writing and playing local venues in North Carolina when he was in middle school.
 He grew up listening and learning traditional country songs.
 At the end of high school, he continued music and decided to move out to LA to continue his career.
 While he was in California, he discovered a passion for R&B soul music.
 Two years later, he moved to Nashville blending his roots and his passions and currently released his debut project, available on all digital platforms now.